Skip to main content

 These peaking plants are usually gas-fired generators, which can start up and respond far more rapidly than coal-fired generators.
 They’re more expensive to operate than coal-fired generators, which is why they typically only run for a few hours at a time, when demand for energy from the grid is at its highest.

-In a nutshell, gas-fired generators are flexible and dynamic plants that exist to fill the gap between supply from coal-fired generators and demand from consumers.
+In a nutshell, gas-fired generators are flexible and dynamic plants that are able to fill the gap between supply from coal-fired generators and demand from consumers.

-What role will gas play in Queensland’s renewable future?
+What role will gas play in the future?

 For supply to continue to closely match demand, then, there’s a need for firming capacity – a flexible supply of energy that can be quickly switched on to support variable renewable generation as wind and solar output changes, or when there’s a sudden increase in demand.

+Gas is expected to be a key source of firming capacity in the future energy system.
 Although gas-fuelled generators have high running costs, the capital cost of gas-fired generation – i.e. the amount it costs to install the generation in the first place – is relatively low.
-That’s why, when used strategically, gas-fired generation is considered the lowest capital cost per megawatt way to provide backup and peaking generation for a highly renewable system.
+That’s why, when used strategically, gas-fired generation is considered the lowest capital cost per megawatt way to provide backup and peaking generation for an energy system with large amounts of variable renewable energy, like wind and solar.

-Natural gas also burns the cleanest of all fossil fuels, with gas-fired power generation producing about half the emissions of an equivalent amount of coal-fired power.
-But don’t let the word ‘natural’ fool you – it’s still a non-renewable energy source, and though it can be efficiently burned, it still contributes to climate change.
+Gas also burns the cleanest of all fossil fuels, with gas-fired power generation producing about half the emissions of an equivalent amount of coal-fired power.
+(It’s often referred to as ‘natural gas’, but don’t let the word ‘natural’ fool you – it’s still a non-renewable energy source).

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.